msca-malot/awesome-edge-simulator/README.md

 - edge datacenter consists of heterogeneous processing devices such as smartphone, laptop, Raspberry Pi, and single-server machine
 - edge-IoT management layer consists of several components such as EdgeLet, policies, mobility, battery, synchronism, QoS, network protocols, communication protocols, transport protocols, and security protocols.

+# Other Simulators

+SimIoT
+  - has:
+    - multiuser submission
+    - modeling of communication between IoT devices and cloud datacenter
+  - has no
+    - edge devices
+    - heterogeneity of devices
+    - energy consumption

 # Relevant Papers

 - Dolui K, Datta SK.
 Comparison of edge computing implementations: fog computing, cloudlet and mobile edge computing.
 2017 IEEE Global Internet of Things Summit (GIoTS); 2017, 1–6.